Exiua/NicheImageRipper/README.md

 # About

-An image ripper written in python to download albums from various sites
+NicheImageRipper is an image ripper written in python 3 to download albums from various sites.

 ## Downloads